Zilliqa/apidocs/source/index.html.md

 **Developer testnet** | https://dev-api.zilliqa.com/ |
 **Local testnet** | http://localhost:4201/ |

-All API calls are POST requests made to machine running the Zilliqa seed node.
+All API calls are POST requests made to a machine running a Zilliqa seed node.

 All requests follow the standard JSON-RPC format and include 4 variables in the data object: